 - Intrusive thoughts about an event

 Obsessions and compulsions will both be present in those with real event OCD.
-The compulsions a person experiences are attempts to alleviate the symptoms of anxiety that stem from their obsessions.
+The compulsions a person experiences are attempts to alleviate the anxiety that stems from their obsessions.
 They include the actions that one takes in order to ease their mind of intrusive thoughts about an event.
-This may look different for everyone, but the goal of these compulsions are the same–easing feelings of guilt and shame.
+This may look different for everyone, but the goal of these compulsions are the same–easing the feelings of guilt and shame.

 Common obsessions in real event OCD include: